ryanpulley/DiscoverAEStoPylontech/README.md

 ### Configuring the Discover Lynk II gateway
 #### Jumper Settings
 #### Protocol Configuration

+You can configure the Discover Lynx II gateway with the Lynx Access windows application with a serial connection via a USB cable from a windows machine to the gateway.
+Recently, Discover has enabled the ethernet connectivity from the Lynx II gateway (Lynx Firmware release 2.1+).
+You can also configure the protocol from the Discover cloud app when registered and enabled.

+These instructions show how to configure from the Windows Lynx Access application.

 ### Connecting the CAN Hat to the Lynk II gateway
 ### Connecting the CAN Hat to the Inverter